thoricelli/PICO-documentation/system_libs/FT&ET/README.md

 This file will contain the documentation for the eye and face tracking aspect of the PICO 4 P/E.

-The eye tracking on the PICO 4 PRO and Enterprise models are provided by [Tobii](https://www.tobii.com/).
+The eye tracking on the PICO 4 PRO and Enterprise models are not? provided by [Tobii](https://www.tobii.com/).

 The libraries that are responsible for it's tracking: